 Jan Platt was a Hillsborough County Commissioner for 20 years, as well as a member of Tampa City Council.
 She began her career in public service at a turning point for women elected officials.
 Platt says of her office’s archive, “These papers are helpful for explaining the past for those who are preparing for the future.
 Because they really are the public records of the history during my period of office — a turning point for Hillsborough County, beginning in the early 1970’s and going through 2004.
 The population of the County doubled during that period.
 It became an urban community, which it had not been before.
 These collections give a keen view into our past so that we can understand our present.”

 As the political papers collection continues to grow, support from donors enables our trained staff to catalog, preserve, and make available these records for public and scholarly use.
 Financial support can also help fund student and class research projects.
-If you would like to support research and learning, make a financial contribution by contacting Merrell Dickey at (813) 974-1654 or email@example.com.
+If you would like to support research and learning, make a financial contribution by contacting the USF Libraries Development office here or by calling (813) 974-4433 .